VIPP Social determinants of health

 9. Community norms change programs.

-10. Enhance primary care to include screening assessments (eg, SEEK).
+10. Enhance primary care by including screening assessments (e.g., SEEK).

 11. Ensure services are victim-centered.